-Philippa’s story: Floating on cloud nine1 December 2016
+Philippa’s story: Floating on cloud nine

 “Moorings are the hardest things to buy,” she explains.
 “They never seem to come up and when they do, a lot of people are interested.
-And it’s not straight forward; you can’t get a normal mortgage with a boat or a mooring.”
+And it’s not straightforward; you can’t get a normal mortgage with a boat or a mooring.”

+This mooring was particularly attractive: excellent access down a pretty, cloistered lane; a generous garden comprising fruit trees, and plenty of room for storage and sitting out; mains utilities; and good river frontage.
 When Philippa spoke with the owner and explained her plan to renovate the large but dilapidated old barge that came with the mooring purchase, he was delighted.
 It had always been his plan to bring the boat back to life, but he’d never managed it.

-Philippa needed a mortgage to buy the mooring and came straight to the Ecology Building Society for help.
+Philippa needed a mortgage to buy the mooring and came straight to Ecology for help.
 “Ecology is the only lender I know of that will provide a mortgage on a mooring,” she says.
-“They were really, really helpful – very fair and up front.
+“They were really helpful – very fair and up front.
 I rang up and they talked me through the process, pointing out all the important bits.
 Without Ecology I couldn’t have done it at all.”

 So is life on the river all Philippa thought it would be?
 “I have quite a stressful job and when I come home, nothing matters,” she says.
 “You can’t be stressed when you live on a boat.
 The life you get is priceless.
 It makes you really appreciate nature.”

-“My advice would be ‘do it!” she adds.
+“My advice would be ‘do it!’” she adds.